sozu-proxy/sozu/doc/architecture.md

 This part is mostly for people who want to understand how sōzu works.

-## Master/worker model
+## Main/worker model

-Sōzu works with one master process and multiple worker processes.
+Sōzu works with one main process and multiple worker processes.
 This allows it to keep running if a worker encounters an issue and crashes, and upgrading workers one by one when necessary.

 ### Single thread, shared nothing architecture